Mon – Sun: 24/7 Plumbing

 Grease Trap Sign

-In addition to regular maintenance, inspect grease traps routinely to identify issues early.
+In addition to regular maintenance, grease traps should be inspected routinely to identify issues early.
 Floating grease or solids in the outlet means the trap is faulty and letting fats, oils, and grease (FOG) through.

 Thorough, regular inspections and prompt maintenance keep traps working effectively.
 Comprehensive cleanings and repairs can resolve minor issues.
 However, recurring or major problems likely need professional plumbers.